NYPD: Actor Rick Moranis Victim Of Unprovoked Attack Caught On Camera In Manhattan

 — NYPD Crime Stoppers (@NYPDTips) October 2, 2020

+The actor has been off the big screen for years to focus on his children after his wife’s passing, but recently appeared in a Mint Mobile commercial with Ryan Reynolds.

 Police said he went to the hospital with pain in his head, back and hip.
-He later visited the precinct to report the crime.
+He later walked to the precinct to report the crime.

+Moranis’ management team told CBS2’s Jenna DeAngelis he is “fine, but grateful for everyone’s thoughts and well wishes.”

+Neighbors said he’s a very nice guy, and they were shocked to hear about the unprovoked attack.

+“That why we moved here – to be safe,” said resident Jonathan Kurtin.
+“Everything’s been good, but I guess trying times.
+People do strange things, and they’re not always nice… You’ll be looking over your shoulder a lot more often.”

-Now, the search is on for the suspect, who could be seen walking away.
+The search is on for the suspect, who could be seen walking away.

 Anyone with information about the attack is asked to call the NYPD’s Crime Stoppers hotline at 1-800-577-TIPS (8477), or for Spanish, 1-888-57-PISTA (74782).
 You can also submit a tip via their website or on Twitter, @NYPDTips.
 All calls are kept confidential.